TempleTXHomes Taylor Dasch · EG Realty Talk to Taylor

 Taylor’s Take

-$27M+ in Transactions • BSW Relocation Specialist
+$30M+ in closed real estate volume • BSW Relocation Specialist

 I’ve worked with enough BSW residents to know the pattern: you match in March, your spouse starts panicking about housing in April, and by May you’re stress-scrolling Zillow at 2 AM between shifts.
 Here’s what nobody tells you—Temple’s market is dramatically different from wherever you’re coming from.